zahrag/BIOSCAN-5M/README.md

 We have provided various packages of the BIOSCAN-5M dataset, each tailored for specific purposes.

 * BIOSCAN_5M_original.zip: The raw images of the dataset.
-* BIOSCAN_5M_cropped.zip: Images after cropping with our cropping tool.
+* BIOSCAN_5M_cropped.zip: Images after cropping with our cropping tool introduced in [BIOSCAN_1M](https://github.com/zahrag/BIOSCAN-1M).
 * BIOSCAN_5M_original_256.zip: Original images resized to 256 on their shorter side.
   * BIOSCAN_5M_original_256_pretrain.zip
   * BIOSCAN_5M_original_256_train.zip